- Raspberries require post and wire support.

-- these produce flowers and fruit on one year old canes.
+- Summer fruiting raspberries produce flowers and fruit on one year old canes.

 Autumn fruiting Raspberries